 The Doccia Museum in Sesto Fiorentino has been closed since May 14th 2014.

 The museum was closed as a result of the bankruptcy of the company that was, at the time, the owner of the Richard Ginori factory and held a 100% interest in the museum.
-When the Kering Group acquired the brand name and the production facility of Richard Ginori in 2013, the museum was not included in the sale.
-For this reason the museum was suddenly an “orphan” and left in a state of abandonment.
-During this interim period the museum inevitably suffered damage and the condition of the building is now precarious.
+The Kering Group acquired the brand name and the production facility of Richard Ginori in 2013, and the Museum was bought by the Italian State in 2017.

 On March 30th 2017, on the occasion of the cultural G7 meeting in Florence, the state Minister of Culture, Dario Franceschini announced that the government would buy the Museum of Doccia.
 This was an extraordinary decision which was in no way taken for granted.
-The procedure for the acquisition was extremely complex due to the particular juridical and proprietary conditions of the Museum and was finally concluded on November 27th 2017 with the purchase of the building which contains the collections, while the collections themselves will formally become the property of the state in the next few weeks.
+The procedure for the acquisition was extremely complex due to the particular juridical and proprietary conditions of the Museum and was finally concluded on November 27th 2017 with the purchase of the building which contains the collections, while the collections themselves officially became the property of the Italian state in January 2018.
+The Polo Museale della Toscana is currently in charge of it and is working together with Regione Toscana, Comune di Sesto etc. in order to reopen it as soon as possibile. www.polomusealetoscana.beniculturali.it

 We are extremely pleased with this outcome and we are grateful to the Minister Franceschini and his assistants for their determination in concluding the purchase of the Doccia Museum; we wish to thank all of those who, even on a personal level, supported and participated in the project.